Architecture overview

 GET https://www.googleapis.com/calendar/v3/events) - The request goes through the gateway instead of directly to the internet

-- The gateway matches the target host and path against stored secrets, decrypts the matching credentials, and injects the appropriate auth headers (Bearer token, API key, etc.)
+- If allowed, the gateway matches the target host and path against stored secrets, decrypts the matching credentials, and injects the appropriate auth headers (Bearer token, API key, etc.)

 - The request is forwarded to the service with credentials attached